cultpenguin/integrate/doc/format.rst

 -------------------

-For continuous model parameters the following generic posterior statistics are computed
+For discrete model parameters the following generic posterior statistics are computed

 .. list-table:: Data and features for discrete parameters in POST.h5